hindi-russian-dictionary/hin-ru/CONTRIBUTING.md

 `yc iam key create --service-account-id abcd1234abcd1234abcd -o .auth-key.deploy.json`

 JSON file named `.auth-key.deploy.json` should be places in root directory of the project, example file is named `.auth-key.deploy.example.json`.

+Also, you need an auth key for firebase DB.
+To get it open `https://console.firebase.google.com/project/hin-ru/settings/serviceaccounts/adminsdk`, press `Generate new private key` in tab `Firebase Admin SDK` ans save key as `.firebase-credentials.json` in project root, example file is named `.firebase-credentials.example.json`

 ### Deploy